isomerpages/moe-tampinespri/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: Setting of security questions for Student MIMS account
-          date: 14 March 2025
-          announcement: The MIMS Student Self-Service Password Reset Service allows students to reset their passwords on their own if they forget them.
-            We encourage you to help your child/ward in setting up this service so they can regain access to their accounts quickly when needed.
-          link_text: Click here for more...
-          link_url: /setting-of-security-questions-for-student-mims-account/
         - title: April 2025 Memo to Parents
           date: 25 March 2025
           announcement: Dear Parents, Please refer to the link below for the April memo to